RSpeekenbrink/tabletop-games/docs/client.md

 `max-width: 899px` for game layouts and `max-width: 720px` for the lobby.

-**Desktop** (≥ 900px): CSS Grid with named template areas.
-For Secret Hitler that's a three-column layout: `players | board + role + actions
-| log`.
+**App shell**: the lobby uses CSS Grid (2-column on desktop, one column under 720px).
+Games own their own layout.

-**Mobile** (< 900px portrait): the same sections stack vertically inside a scrollable column, and the `ActionPanel` is lifted to `position: fixed; bottom: 0` so it stays in thumb reach as a bottom sheet (the Hearthstone / Among Us pattern).
-Bottom padding on the content column reserves space so nothing scrolls under the sheet.
+**Secret Hitler**: a full-bleed 3D canvas with an HTML overlay.
+The `PromptStrip` is pinned to `bottom: 0` as a thumb-reach bottom sheet (the Hearthstone / Among Us pattern), and the camera widens its field of view in portrait so the whole table fits on a phone.

 Other mobile considerations baked into `styles.css`: